amnahkhatun/frontend-prep-cheatsheet/README.md

 - If a function is invoked as a free function invocation, meaning it was invoked without any of the conditions present above, this is the global object.
 In a browser, it is the window object.
 If in strict mode ('use strict'), this will be undefined instead of the global object.
 - If multiple of the above rules apply, the rule that is higher wins and will set the this value.
 - If the function is an ES2015 arrow function, it ignores all the rules above and receives the this value of its surrounding scope at the time it is created.
-For an in-depth explanation, do check out his article on Medium.

 - ES6 allows you to use arrow functions which uses the enclosing lexical scope.
 This is usually convenient, but does prevent the caller from controlling context via .call or .apply—the consequences being that a library such as jQuery will not properly bind this in your event handler functions.
 Thus, it's important to keep this in mind when refactoring large legacy applications.